eProsima/Fast-DDS-docs/docs/fastdds/transport/zero_copy/zero_copy.rst

 application using Fast DDS.
 In other words, the DataWriter has its History in a memory mapped file accessible to the DataReader.

-The figure below shows a comparison between the different transports available in Fast DDS.
+The figure below shows a comparison between the different transports available in *Fast DDS*.

 .. figure:: /01-figures/fast_dds/transport/transport_comparison.png
     :align: center